 Final Verdict: Is it Worthy?

 The Forerunner 965 is the “Sleeper Hit” of 2026.
-If you are a hardcore tech enthusiast who needs a built-in flashlight and the ability to answer calls from your wrist, go for the 970.
-But if your primary goal is elite-level tracking, mapping, and a beautiful screen at a much more palatable price point, the 965 is the smarter buy.
+If you’re an extreme tech junkie who needs a flashlight on board and wants to be able to take phone calls from your watch, the 970 is your choice.
+But if your main concern is tracking and mapping at a high level with a nice screen and at a much better price, then the 965 is the way to go.

 Check Forerunner 965 Price At Amazon